 Simple Holiday Decorating: My Top Tips

-Few things make my heart happier than when it is finally time for “the tubs.”
+Few things make a lady’s heart happier than when it is finally time for “the tubs.”

 Do you have “tubs”?
+Or maybe you call them “bins”?
 I bet you do.

 I have a few plastic storage bins labeled “Fall Decor” (and more than a few for Christmas decorations).
 Every year when the day comes to pull out the tubs, my heart does a little happy dance inside my chest.